cygnus666/Circuit-Sword/Technical-FAQ.md

 ***
 ### Q: Is it possible to turn the screen all the way on or off through hardware?
 Could I fake a sleep mode?
-A: The minimum brightness is set on the Arduino, so it is possible to set it to "off".
-You'll have to do some tests, because when on the home screen (emulation station) it uses a fair bit of CPU.. there may be a way to reduce it, and also downclock the CPU?
+A: The minimum brightness is set on the Arduino, so it is possible to set it to "off" by editing the code.
+The Pi does not have a sleep state, so will always be consuming a large amount of power when on.

 ***
 ### Q: Is it possible to have a full HD output from HDMI or just mirroring (cloning)?